mz0121coder/mz0121coder/README.md

 ### Hi there, I'm Mohammad 👋

 - 💻 I’m an SDET/Test Automation Engineer with experience in full stack development.
+- 🔭 On GitHub I mostly work on practice projects, up-skilling and new challenges.

 ### 🤝 Connect with me: